oracle/truffleruby/doc/contributor/workflow.md

 $ jt test fast --native
 ```

 Tests under `spec/ruby` are supposed to pass on both Truffle and MRI.
-Use `jt test path/to/spec.rb -t ruby` to run the test on MRI, assuming you have MRI in your PATH.
+Use `jt -u mri/bin/ruby path/to/spec.rb` to run the test on MRI, assuming you have MRI in your PATH.

 ## Running